davidbyrd11/heroku-control-panel/README.md

 # Physical Heroku Control Panel

 ## Overview
+You know how websites always call their settings page a "control panel".
+That's frustrating because they don't work like real control panels.
 Shohan Hasan, Taylor Brock, &amp; I built a physical control panel for our final project in NYU's Physical Computing class.
 It's a box with an arduino in it that has a dial for literally scaling the number of dynos, a button to restart your application, &amp; an LED that flashes red whenever there's an error.

 ## Installation
 Start by putting your information in `config.js`.